phocks/phocks.github.io/_posts/2020-11-15-how-to-get-2x-oracle-cloud-servers-free-forever.md

 ![Comment](/public/img/oracle-comment.png)

 The servers have twice the RAM that Google offers and more Hard Disk space plus 2 CPU cores compared with 1 on Google Cloud.
 And you get 10 TB outgoing traffic per month compared with 1 GB on Google!
-Seems like a great deal.
-Anyway here's how to do it.
+As for the 10 Mbps bandwidth limit, it seems that only applies if you enable a **load balancer** on your virtual network.

 Go [here](https://www.oracle.com/au/cloud/free/) and click **Start for free**.
 Then enter your country, name, and confirm your email.